 MOUSSE

-- Use a blender, food processor, or emersion blender and puree the strawberries in a bowl.
+- Use a blender, food processor, or immersion blender and puree the strawberries.
 Add to a saucepan and add sugar and vanilla.
 Heat until it starts to boil, then turn down and simmer until it starts to thicken, about 5 minutes.

 - In a small bowl, add 2 tablespoons of water to the gelatin and stir to combine.
 Once the jam has thickened, add the gelatin and continue to cook until it has dissolved.
 Pour it into a bowl and place it in the fridge to cool.